bryanzanr/go-cli/README.md

 ### Prerequisites (How the program was set up)

 1. Navigate to the directory where is the root of this project folder (.playground files).
-2. Still in the directory where is the root of this project, run the app by double click the files.
+2. Still in the directory where is the root of this project, run the app by click the play button in the files.

-    Most of the source code are stored in `Sources/`.
+    Most of the source code are stored in `MySingle.playground` and resources (if any) are stored in `Resources/`.

 3. The app is now running!
-To check that the app is actually running, try to send an input file to it, which consist map size, user coordinates, number of drivers and their coordinates.
+To check that the app is actually running, try to send an action like setting up map size, user coordinates, number of drivers, and their coordinates.

-### Installing (How to run the program)
+### Installing (How the program was run)

 1. Make sure you already installed the latest Xcode.
 2. You can also run through Swift Playground.